All in Breakfast and brunch

 You've all heard the saying "breakfast like a king".
 However the typical Western diet breakfast of cereal with skimmed milk or a piece of toast grabbed on the way out of the door is not eating like a king.
 I understand that time is a particular worry when you're trying to get to work and ferry children to school.
 However I often find that cooking a breakfast for the children results in cleaner plates much quicker and we are usually out of the door earlier.
 The key is to get the children involved.
 Get them to stir the eggs, while you unload the dishwasher or do their hair!
 My husband leaves the house at a ridiculous hour of the morning so he takes his breakfast in, which he eats after his 8am meeting.
 Many of the breakfasts below are easily portable in a container and carried into work.

 We are always striving to come up with healthy breakfast ideas that are quick and easy to make and ensure that no one is left hungry.
 Make this the night before and then breakfast is on the table in seconds.
 This is my son'r current favourite breakfast as he says it leaves him full until lunchtime.
 He likes to mix it with some homemade granola for added crunch.
-This can be made dairy free by substituting the Greek yoghurt with coconut milk.
+This can be made dairy free by substituting the Greek yoghurt with coconut milk or coconut yoghurt.

 Baked beans are a quick and very popular meal.
 However the variety in a tin are full of hidden sugar which I'd rather not eat or give to my children.
 These beans can be adapted spice wise to make them more child-friendly (just reduce the cayenne pepper).
 Serve these on toast for a quick breakfast or stir in a handful of spinach at the end of cooking and make a well and crack two eggs in and you have a very filling and delicious, hearty breakfast.
 You can use whatever beans you like - I have used butter beans, but haricot beans are the traditional beans used in baked beans.
 This is also delicious with chickpeas.